NexPlayer/NexHTML5/README.md

 ## Abstract
 <!-- NexPlayer™ provides a media player across all HTML5 compatible devices.
 It includes support for HLS, DASH, and progressive download. -->
-NexPlayer™ provides a media player for PS4 which will later be available across all HTML5 devices.
+NexPlayer™ provides a player SDK for PS4 which will later be available across all HTML5 devices.
 It includes support for HLS, DASH, and progressive download.

 <div class="listsContainer">
 <a href="https://nexplayer.github.io/NexHTML5/#/" class="hideText"> Full Documentation </a>